What Are Book Sales Killers?

 There is little that can be done to save a very bad book, but if a book is reasonably good, very good or even fantastic, and it is not selling, there are two problems that could be causing the lack of sales, and these can be quickly and easily remedied.

-It has an awful cover and a lousy book description.
+It has an awful cover and a terrible or weak book description.

 Great book covers sell books